heini/puppet-wait-for/README.md

 [![Build Status](https://img.shields.io/travis/heini/puppet-wait-for.svg)](https://travis-ci.org/heini/puppet-wait-for)

-A Puppet resource type that enables you to wait for certain conditions.
-You can use shell commands to query arbitrary things and either react on the exit code or match the output of the command against a regular expression.
+A Puppet resource type that enables you to either wait for certain amount of time or certain conditions, like
+- shell commands to query arbitrary things and either react on the exit code or match the output of the command against a regular expression, or
+- files or directories to (dis-)appear (new in 3.0)

 Warning: By using this module you are leaving the purist Puppet philosophy - this is not really a resource whose state can updated/kept in sync by Puppet.
 Also, you might be tempted to use this module to work around issues that should be fixed by other means.

 That said, there are situations where this might come in handy - for example, when you need to start/stop services in some asynchronous fashion.
 Puppet's basic assumption is, that when the code to update a resource has finished, then the resource is in the desired state, period.
-In the real world, this is not always the case, especially if you are doing a lot of things via exec resources and even more if the exec commandforks or kicks off a process which needs some time to come up.
+In the real world, this is not always the case, especially if you are doing a lot of things via exec resources and even more if the exec command forks or kicks off a process which needs some time to come up.

 ## Installation